 Equality, diversity, and inclusion enriches diversity of thought, builds stronger perspectives and performance within organisations and communities, and fosters more innovative and creative approaches.
 This is particularly pertinent in AI as the quality of the output from algorithms depends on assurances that the inherent biases of those involved in their development do not transfer into their design.

 One of the primary aims of this programme is to invest in the most creative, innovative researchers, with the most diverse and exciting new approaches to AI.
-We encourage host organisations to actively use an inclusive approach to selecting and maximising the diversity of the candidates they intend to support.
+Host organisations are encouraged to actively use an inclusive approach to selecting and maximising the diversity of the candidates they intend to support.

-Likewise, fellows will be expected to actively consider diversity and use an inclusive approach in the recruitment of their teams.
-UKRI expects that diversity is considered broadly to include backgrounds, career paths, thought, and approach as well as protected characteristics.
+Likewise, you will be expected to actively consider diversity and use an inclusive approach in the recruitment of your teams.
+UKRI expects that diversity is considered broadly to include backgrounds, career paths, thoughts, and approach as well as protected characteristics.

 Peer review is central to EPSRC funding decisions.
 We require expert advice and robust decision-making processes for all EPSRC funding initiatives.
 We are committed to ensuring that fairness is fully reflected in all our funding processes by advancing policy which supports equality, diversity, and inclusion.

-Find out more about equality, diversity and inclusion.
+Find out more about our equality, diversity inclusion policy.

 UKRI is fully committed to develop and promote responsible innovation.
 Research has the ability to not only produce understanding, knowledge and value, but also unintended consequences, questions, ethical dilemmas and, at times, unexpected social transformations.